EdgeDLT/neo-insomnia/README.md

 > https://insomnia.rest/download

 ## 2. Import the collection
-Save the `Insomnia-neo-n3-api.json` file and import it via **Preferences** > **Data**
+Save the `Insomnia-neo-n3-api.json` file and import it via **Application** > **Preferences** > **Data**
 > https://docs.insomnia.rest/insomnia/import-export-data

 ## 3. (Optional) Change endpoints
 Use the `Manage Environments` menu if you want to change the nodes used across each environment.
-You can open the menu quickly using **CTRL+E**.
+The menu can be found in the active environment tab (MainNet/TestNet/Express), or you can open the menu quickly using **CTRL+E**.
 You can supply your own endpoint, or select a public one.
 Several public nodes for the N3 MainNet and TestNet can be found on Dora.
 > https://dora.coz.io/monitor

 ## 4. Send requests